Photoemission Signatures of Photoinduced Carriers and Excitons in One-Dimensional Mott Insulators: Exact solution of the doublon-holon model

 where $V_{\mathrm{eff}} = V + \frac{J}{4}$ is the effective doublon-holon attractive interaction.
 Here we use the particle-hole symmetry condition \eqref{eq:PH_symmetry}.
 Equations \eqref{eq:eigen_neq} and \eqref{eq:eigen_eq} seem to take a different form.
 However, if one adds a condition,

 to Eq.~\eqref{eq:eigen_neq} for m = l+1, one finds that Eq.~\eqref{eq:eigen_eq} is automatically satisfied.
 Note that this equation is the additional condition to derive the wavefunction for $l<m$.
-Therefore, $\Psi(l,l)$ and $\Psi(l+1,l+1)$ in Eq.~\eqref{eq:eigen_diff} is finite in general.
+Therefore, $\Psi(l,l)$ and $\Psi(l+1,l+1)$ in Eq.~\eqref{eq:eigen_diff} are generally finite.

 Equation \eqref{eq:eigen_neq} is a simple difference equation, whose solution is given by the superposition of the trigonometric functions.
 Using the addition theorem for trigonometric functions, we can obtain the following form of the wavefunction and the energy eigenvalue: